Mental Health Treatment

 Some of the materials used in treatment, such as manuals and workbooks, are those available through the Hazelden Foundation.
 These materials are specifically designed to treat emotional issues such as anger, depression, anxiety and worry, and self-esteem.
 Youth who are dealing with grief issues are provided The Mourning Handbook (A Complete Guide for the Bereaved) by Helen Fitzgerald.
 Those youth who have experienced sexual abuse may be provided with treatment materials as well.
 The Courage to Heal Workbook (for Women and Men Survivors of Sexual Abuse) may be made available to male youth.
 Female youth may also or otherwise be provided with In Their Own Words (A Sexual Abuse Workbook for Teenage Girls).
 Any workbooks and treatment materials provided to the youth are reviewed with the mental health therapist during individual mental health therapy in order to assist the youth through the mental health therapy process.
 A primary treatment tool that is utilized involves use of personal journaling.
 The journal is considered part of the confidential relationship of the youth with their mental health therapist and is reviewed privately.
 This process emphasizes helping the youth to express their thoughts and feelings in order to recognize patterns of both healthy and destructive behavior and to understand how their thinking affects their behavior.

 Once youth reach the third stage of the four stage program, they have the opportunity to start the Transition Release process.
 This involves youth visiting their home every other weekend starting with an 8-hour release, then successively for 2 days, 3 days, and 5 days.
-Before a youth may begin visiting home for overnight visits, the youth's readiness to be in the community is determined during a Progress Review with the Program Manager and his/her mental health therapist.
+Before a youth may begin visiting home for overnight visits, the youth's readiness to be in the community is determined during a Progress Review with the Program Director and his/her mental health therapist.
 In the review, the youth's progress on his/her treatment goals and in the program is reviewed along with the thinking errors the youth is working to correct as well as any special plans that have been developed by the youth, such as, an Anger Management Plan.
 The Transition Release process then provides an opportunity for the youth to meet the challenge of spending time with family in the community and to demonstrate the personal skills to be successful once permanently released from the program.
 Although the targeted length of stay to complete the program is five months, cooperative and well behaved youth may require less time to successfully meet program requirements.

 VI.
 Anger Management Group